 COMMITTEE MEETINGS are to be called by the committee chair at a time and place agreeable to the committee.
 Members are responsible for their meal costs.

-GMT-GLT COMMITTEE MEETINGS shall be held quarterly or more often at the discretion of the chair.
-Duties of the members are outlined in the LCI GMT-GLT Manual, as amended and may include Open University and Incoming Officers Training.
+GAT COMMITTEE MEETINGS shall be held quarterly or more often at the discretion of the chair.
+Duties of the members are outlined in the LCI GAT Manual, as amended and may include Open University and Incoming Officers Training.

 FINANCE COMMITTEE Members shall meet as necessary to conduct the audit, prepare the taxes and upon request consult with clubs in need of advice.
 The committee may request a review of the current year financial records upon proper notice to the cabinet secretary/treasurer.